-Presentations (12 total, 460 pts): Presentations will be used to determine how well you are meeting the course's learning goals.
+Presentations & Reports (200 total points): Presentations will be used to determine how well you are meeting the course's learning goals.
 Some presentations are smaller, some are more involved.
-There are 3 types:
+There are 2 types:

-- Briefs/Debriefs (7 total, 30 points each): Most field days start and end with full group meetings, which enable remote and in-field students to share information.
-Remote students will lead Morning briefings by sharing what they have learned from analysis of the day's field location from space, and any interesting ties to locations off-planet.
-This information is used to collaboratively develop the questions to pursue during the day's field activities.
-At the end of the day, in-field students will share what information they gathered in the field that can help answer the questions developed with the virtual students. - Collaborative Presentations (5 total, 50 points each): 3 Group presentations will give students an opportunity to show how well they are meeting the course's learning goals.
+- Collaborative Presentations (3 total, 50 points each): Group presentations give students an opportunity to show how well they are meeting the course's learning goals.
 Presentation teams will be comprised of in-person and remote students.
 Presentations during the field course will be delivered via Zoom so everyone can be part of the presentation regardless of location.
-You are welcome (and encouraged) to run your presentation by a faculty member for feedback before presenting. - Remote students: if you cannot present in real time, please make sure your work is evident in the final presentation.
-There are many ways to do this.
-For example, prerecording your part of the presentation, or helping with data processing, slide creation or other aspects of the presentation.
-Teams should be actively working to ensure everyone can contribute.
-Learning how to effectively collaborate, regardless of challenges (like distance or time zones) is an important part of this course. - Proposal for Additional Research (optional): For students taking the additional research credit, you will turn in a research proposal outlining the work you propose to do, and how it builds on the skills and ideas from the field course.
+You are welcome (and encouraged) to run your presentation by a faculty member for feedback before presenting. - Proposal for Additional Research (optional, 0 pts): For students taking the additional research credit, you will turn in a research proposal outlining the work you propose to do, and how it builds on the skills and ideas from the field course.
 Rubric and detailed instructions will be posted on Canvas.
-If you have enrolled for this option, the research proposal grade will be split with your Final Reflection Essay grade (50 points for each).

-Final Reflection Essay (50 points): At the end of the course, you will write a reflection essay with a minimum of 500 words about your experience during the field course.
+If you have enrolled for this option, the research proposal grade will be split with your Final Reflection Essay grade (50 points for each) to keep the total points the same for all students. - Final Reflection Essay (50 points): At the end of the course, you will write a reflection essay with a minimum of 500 words about your experience during the field course.
 This is your chance to gather your thoughts on what you learned and how you grew academically and personally during your time with the GeoSPACE project.